bcobo/SIRENA/doc/SIRENAfunctions.rst

         4) Store the input record in *invector* (:cpp:func:`loadRecord`)

-        5) Detect weird oscillations in some GSFC records
+        5) Detect weird oscillations in some GSFC records providing a warning (no pulses detected in that record)

         6) Convert *I* into *R* if :option:`EnergyMethod` = **I2R** or **I2RFITTED** (:cpp:func:`convertI2R`)